capnproto/go-capnp/README.md

 naming rules to bring it more in line with the Protobuf code generator.
 Jason has agreed that this should live as its own fork for a while, but I will try to upstream as much as possible.
-As a result, some branches in this repo may be used to push smaller features back upstream.
+As a result, some branches in this repo may be used to push smaller features back upstream. -Ross

 5 April 2014: James McKaskill, the author of go-capnproto (https://github.com/jmckaskill/go-capnproto), has been super busy of late, so I agreed to take over as maintainer.
-This branch (https://github.com/glycerine/capnproto) includes my recent work to fix bugs in the creation (originating) of structs for Go, and an implementation of the packing/unpacking capnp specification.
+This branch (https://github.com/glycerine/go-capnproto) includes my recent work to fix bugs in the creation (originating) of structs for Go, and an implementation of the packing/unpacking capnp specification.
 Thanks to Albert Strasheim (https://github.com/alberts/go-capnproto) of CloudFlare for a great set of packing tests. - Jason